ioBroker/ioBroker.js-controller/docs/en/dev/adapterpublish.md

 ---
 title: Publish
-lastChanged: 14.09.2018
+lastChanged: 21.01.2020
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/dev/adapterpublish.md
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
-hash: qhR3rDNwQqTnyU3gvGpGmQHGH4s0CAAUTJbEFnxIimc=
+hash: KS4nNOwDqkZMaLslYJkqrwPcOhWpmwt4cQdwBZMmefQ=
 ---
 # Publish an adapter
-Before considering publishing an adapter, it should be offered for testing in [Forum test thread](https://forum.iobroker.net/category/91/tester).
-If the tests are successful and the adapter is stable, it should initially be included in the latest repository. <br/><br/> body weight If the adapter runs stable on a certain version number, it can be transferred to the stable repository.
-This requires the developer&#39;s own assessment in conjunction with the user feedback.
+Before thinking about publishing an adapter, it should be offered for testing in [Forum test thread](https://forum.iobroker.net/category/91/tester).
+If the tests are successful and the adapter runs stably, it should initially be included in the latest repository.

+If the adapter runs stable on a certain version number, it can be transferred to the stable repository.
+This requires the developer's own assessment in conjunction with the user feedback.

 *** Further current requirements can be found here: *** https://github.com/ioBroker/ioBroker.repositories/blob/master/README.md

 ## Latest Repository Requirements
 0.Use [https://adapter-check.iobroker.in/[(https://adapter-check.iobroker.in/) to test the adapter repo.

-1. The adapter's github repository should have a capital B in ioBroker, while it should be small in the package.json

-must be written, since ``npm`` does not allow capital letters.
+1. The adapter's github repository should have a capital B in ioBroker, while it must be lowercase in the package.json, since `` npm '' does not allow capital letters.

 2. The title in the io-package.json should not contain the word `` ioBroker '' or the word `` adapter ''.

 3.The `` title '' attribute in the io-package.json (common) is the short name of the adapter in English.
-During `` titleLang ''

-contain the translations of the ``title`` attribute. (the extension Lang stands for languages)
+While `` titleLang '' contains the translations of the `` title '' attribute. (the extension Lang stands for languages)

 4. The adapter should contain instructions in the form of a README.md file.
-This should at least be in the English language
+This should at least be available in the English language.

-be available.
 Other languages are also welcome.
-This [example](https://github.com/foxriver76/ioBroker.denon) can serve as a suggestion.
+This [example] (https://github.com/foxriver76/ioBroker.denon) can serve as a suggestion.

 5. The adapter requires a license.
-Both in the io-package.json and in a separate one

-[file](https://github.com/foxriver76/ioBroker.denon/blob/master/LICENSE) in the Github Repository.
+Both in the io-package.json and a separate [file] (https://github.com/foxriver76/ioBroker.denon/blob/master/LICENSE) in the Github repository.

    Example for io-package.json: